 Restrictions on Transfers of Interests; Rights of First Refusal; Tag-Along Rights.
-Except for transfers to wholly owned affiliates, neither Bell Atlantic nor CCAIC may transfer its interest in the joint venture to a third party unless it first offers its interest to the other on terms and conditions, including price, no less favorable than the terms and conditions on which it proposes to sell its interest to the third party.
-In addition, if Bell Atlantic or CCAIC wishes to transfer its interest in the joint venture to a third party, the other party will have the right to require the third party, as a condition to the sale, to purchase a pro rata portion of its interest in the joint venture on the same terms and conditions, including price.
-Bell Atlantic may only transfer its 0.001% interest in the operating subsidiary of the joint venture to its wholly owned affiliates or in connection with a merger or consolidation transaction to which Bell Atlantic or Bell Atlantic Corporation is a party.
+Except for transfers to wholly owned affiliates, neither BAM nor CCAIC may transfer its interest in the Proposed BAM JV to a third party unless it first offers its interest to the other on terms and conditions, including price, no less favorable than the terms and conditions on which it proposes to sell its interest to the third party.
+In addition, if BAM or CCAIC wishes to transfer its interest in the Proposed BAM JV to a third party, the other party will have the right to require the third party, as a condition to the sale, to purchase a pro rata portion of its interest in the Proposed BAM JV on the same terms and conditions, including price.
+BAM may only transfer its 0.001% interest in the operating subsidiary of the Proposed BAM JV to its wholly owned affiliates or in connection with a merger or consolidation transaction to which BAM or Bell Atlantic Corporation is a party.

-Dissolution of the Joint Venture.
-We have agreed with Bell Atlantic that upon a dissolution of the joint venture, in satisfaction of our respective interests in the joint venture, we would receive all the assets and liabilities of the joint venture other than the approximately 15.6 million shares of our common stock held by the joint venture and Bell Atlantic would receive all of the shares of our common stock held by the joint venture and a payment from us, equal to 14.0% of the fair market value of the assets and liabilities of the joint venture (other than our common stock), to be made in cash or our common stock (at our election).
-In certain limited circumstances, we may elect to participate in an increased value on the shares of our common stock held by the joint venture.
-Bell Atlantic would continue to retain its 0.001% interest in the joint venture's operating subsidiary.
-For so long as it retains such interest, the operations formerly included in the joint venture would remain subject to the operating restrictions set forth under "--Governance".
-A dissolution of the joint venture may be triggered (1) by Bell Atlantic at any time following the third anniversary of the formation of the joint venture and (2) by us at any time following the fourth anniversary of its formation; however, if we trigger the dissolution prior to the seventh anniversary, we may be required to make additional cash payments to Bell Atlantic.
+Dissolution of the Proposed BAM JV.
+We have agreed with BAM that upon a dissolution of the Proposed BAM JV, in satisfaction of our respective interests in the Proposed BAM JV, we would receive all the assets and liabilities of the Proposed BAM JV other than the approximately 15.6 million shares of our common stock held by the Proposed BAM JV and BAM would receive all of the shares of our common stock held by the Proposed BAM JV and a payment from us, equal to 14.0% of the fair market value of the assets and liabilities of the joint venture (other than our common stock), to be made in cash or our common stock (at our election).
+BAM would continue to retain its 0.001% interest in the joint venture's operating subsidiary.
+For so long as it retains such interest, the operations formerly included in the Proposed BAM JV would remain subject to the operating restrictions set forth under "--Governance".
+A dissolution of the Proposed BAM JV may be triggered (1) by BAM at any time following the third anniversary of the formation of the Proposed BAM JV and (2) by us at any time following the fourth anniversary of its formation; however, if the we trigger the dissolution prior to the seventh anniversary, we may be required to make additional cash payments to BAM.